 Applicants must be undertaking an undergraduate or postgraduate degree which includes, or leads to, research relevant to Aboriginal health.
-Applications will be assessed in terms of previous qualifications and experience with particular weight given to prior knowledge and experience of Aboriginal culture and health.
-Applications close late July.
+Applications will be assessed in terms of previous qualifications and experience.
+Consideration will be given to prior knowledge and experience of Aboriginal culture and health.
+Applications close early August.